 GIFs.com helps you create GIF animations.
 All you need to do is just paste the URL for the video that you would like to use for your GIF.
 This website supports YouTube, Vine, and Instagram.
 The users can upload their personal video files too.

-Giphy has been the default search engine for GIFs for an extended period.
+Giphy has been the default search engine for use of GIFs for an extended period.
 It has a GIF Maker that helps you simultaneously create and share your GIF creations.
 Giphy is very easy to use.
-You do not need to be a professional to make an animated GIF on this site.
-Pick your source material from the internet.
-You can select any portion of a video online and turn into an animated GIF.
-The process does not take very long, and the resulting GIFs are uploaded to Giphy.com.
-You can then share them, and download them directly from the website.

 You can use Picasion to create GIFs, but it only allows a limited number of uploads.
 You have to select every image separately.
-This website provides custom options like control over size and speed of each frame.
-GIFs produced are without watermarks; also it gives the full control over file privacy.
+Utilizing GIFs produced without watermarks; also gives full control over file privacy.

 Inserting an Animated GIF in Emails